i30817/libretrofuzz/README.rst

 Besides those differences, if no retroarch.cfg is provided, both programs try to use the default retroarch.cfg.

+The option --delay-image depends on `viu <https://github.com/atanunq/viu>`_ to display images on the console, otherwise it uses the system image viewer and loses console focus.
+Viu works better on a `sixel <https://en.wikipedia.org/wiki/Sixel>`_ compatatible shell.

 Example:
  ``libretro-fuzz --no-subtitle --before '_'``